styrowolf/valinor/README.md

 * Making it easier to build tooling around Valhalla by offering a safe, fast interface
 * Improving the ergonomics of routing on mobile (eventually via UniFFI)
-* Finding ways to improve graph tile generation with better parallelism and incremental updates
+* Finding ways to improve graph tile generation with better parallelism, support for alternate data formats (e.g. parquet), and a more understandable mapping system
 * Building a safer dynamic costing model system that's plugin-based (ex: via WASM components), which are unlikely to be merged into the upstream codebase anytime soon;
   as of this writing, C++ is not capable of serving as a WASM Component Host
 * Improving the quality and safety of Valhalla (reimplementations tend to identify bugs in the original)
-* Simplifying the process of building Valhalla microservices
+* Simplifying the process of building Valhalla microservices (see [valhalla-microservice](valhalla-microservice))

-If you're interested to collaborate, please get in touch!
+If you're interested in collaborating, please get in touch!

 ## Building the project